Podcast: Play in new window | Download (Duration: 41:05 — 25.0MB) | Embed

 Matthew 5:10-11 ESV

 Years ago, a recruiter contacted me because he saw my resume online.
-He called asking me to come in for an interview for a state-of-the-art histology lab in Cleveland–even offering me the salary I desired.
+He called asking me to come in for an interview for a state-of-the-art histology lab in Cleveland–even offering me a desired salary.

 This company pursued me for my skills.